Missing NY teen escaped sex traffickers, mom says - NewsBreak

 The mom said her daughter and the other victims were “locked up, drugged up, and had ‘men coming in and out.'”

 Somehow, the teen found a way out.
-The girl reportedly was running on the streets of Staten Island and asked a woman to direct her to a precinct.
+The girl reportedly was running on the streets of Staten Island and asked a woman to direct her to a precinct.5 New Yorkers to split reward after helping police nab alleged subway shooter

 The mother said her daughter told the woman, “‘I’ve been kidnapped and raped and these people are trying to hurt me.'”